hurwitzlab/phage_detection_benchmarks/data/zenodo_archive/benchmark3_crc_dataset/README.md

 * VirSorter
 * VirSorter2

 Those classifications are present in the file `previous_classifications.csv`.
-This file contains a row per contig, and columns for each tool
+This file contains a row per contig, with the following columns:

 * `metagenome`: Metagenome number (*e.g.* 2466958)
 * `record`: Contig number.
 Unique within each metagenome
-* 'dvf`
+* `dvf` - `VirSorter2`: Columns for each tool

+---

 ### `previous_resource_usage.csv`